 We try to make sure everyone has a chance to play every position.
 One assistant coach spent the entire game tallying plays and making sure everyone got in and got ample rest.
 My job was to make sure those who were on the sidelines were ready to play when their turn came.
 Some were ready.
 Sometimes someone was at the concession stand or going to their parents for a drink.
 The water bottles were on the sidelines, but they were convinced the parents had better drinks.

 It was a good season overall for everyone.
 The players hopefully learned a few things about playing as a team.
 The coaches hopefully learned something about patience and working with kids.
 The Boy and I spent some time together driving to and from practices and games.
 He got a chance to see his friends again outside of school.
 I got to talk to some more adults.

 Everyone played and everyone had fun.
 My head coach gave a gift card to me and the other assistant at the end of the season, so some retail therapy to Dick’s Sporting Goods will be in order very soon.
 We all get to recover in time for a new season and new challenges.

-Back to School Baseball Basketball Beer cars Cats Children Christmas Coaching Coffee Coronavirus Daughters Dinner Dogs ducks Exercise Family Flag Football Football Foster Children Funny Home Life Homework Humor Kids Little League Lost Stuffed Animals mornings Neighbors New Parents Parenting Parents Pets Pizza Santa Claus school Sports stuffed animals summer vacation teenagers Thanksgiving vacation Volunteering Winter Youth Sports
+Back to School Baseball Basketball Beer Breakfast cars Cats Children Christmas Coaching Coffee Daughters Dinner Dogs Exercise Family Flag Football Football Foster Children Funny Home Life Homework Humor Kids Little League Lost Stuffed Animals Lunch mornings Neighbors New Parents Parenting Parents Pets Pizza Santa Claus school Sports stuffed animals summer vacation teenagers Thanksgiving vacation Volunteering Winter Youth Sports